Stopping Times of Boundaries: Relaxation and Continuity: Introduction

-for a process $X $ and reward function $\varphi$, plays a central role in stochastic optimal control and has applications in many quantitative disciplines.
-In mathematical statistics, sequential tests such as the quickest detection of a Wiener process can be tackled using the theory of optimal stopping \cite{ShiryaevStat, PeskirShiryaev}.
-In mathematical finance, optimal stopping problems emerge naturally from the pricing of American or Bermudan contingent claims \cite{elKarouiPardouxQuenez,Karatzas,PeskirShiryaev}.
-In this context, $\varphi$ is the payoff of the claim, $X$ describes the price evolution of the underlying asset, and the optimal value in \eqref{eq:OS0} gives the initial price of the contract.
+for a {stochastic} process $X $ and a reward function $\varphi$, plays a central role in stochastic optimal control and has applications {in numerous quantitative fields}. {In mathematical statistics, the theory of optimal stopping can be utilized to address sequential tests, such as the quickest detection of a Wiener process} \cite{ShiryaevStat, PeskirShiryaev}.
+In mathematical finance, optimal stopping problems emerge naturally from the pricing of American or Bermudan contingent claims \cite{elKarouiPardouxQuenez,Karatzas,PeskirShiryaev,Schweizer}.
+In this context, $\varphi$ is the payoff of the claim, $X$ describes the price evolution of the underlying asset, and the optimal value in \eqref{eq:OS0} gives the initial price of the contract. {While the initial} motivation of this paper is to provide a convergence study of the neural stopping boundary algorithm of \cite{ReppenSonerTissotDF,ReppenSonerTissotFB}, {our analysis is essentially applicable to all scenarios where the exit times play a central role.
+Consequently, we present our findings in this broader context, then analyze the mentioned algorithm using these general results.}

-The initial motivation of this paper is to provide a convergence study of the \textit{neural optimal stopping boundary} method \cite{ReppenSonerTissotFB} (see also \cite{ReppenSonerTissotDF}) to solve optimal stopping problems arising notably from American options.
-The boundary delimiting the \textit{stopping} (or \textit{exercise}) \textit{region} is parameterized by a feedforward artificial neural network.
-Further details on the algorithm are given in \cref{sec:NOSB} and at the end of this section.
-The convergence analysis relies mainly on relaxation and continuity results for hitting times of boundaries, presented in \cref{sec:relaxation,sec:continuity}, respectively.
-We then realized that these findings can be used in more general stochastic control problems, hence broadening the range of applications.
-We stress that a discrete time framework is adopted throughout, in line with the inevitable use of temporal discretization in numerical methods.
-Adapting the present results in continuous time is not straightforward and would certainly involve other interesting techniques.
-This is, however, beyond the scope of this work.

-In \cref{sec:OS}, we introduce the optimal stopping problem in discrete time and make natural assumptions on the reward function and stopping region.
-Importantly, we suppose that the state space of the underlying process can be transformed so as to represent the stopping region as the epigraph (or hypograph) of a particular function$-$the \textit{optimal stopping boundary}$-$denoted by $f^{\diamond}$ throughout.
-Provided that the state process started outside the stopping region, then the hitting time of $f^{\diamond}$ is an optimal stopping time for \eqref{eq:OS0}.
-This implies that one can restrict the set of stopping times in \eqref{eq:OS0} to hitting times of boundaries, namely
+The unifying structure is the approximate parameterization of the \textit{stopping boundaries} by feedforward artificial neural networks, and the central question revolves around their asymptotic effectiveness.
+In fact, the algorithm developed in \cite{ReppenSonerTissotFB} computes the \textit{stopping} (or \textit{exercise}) \textit{region} for Bermudan options. \rr{Following \cite{ReppenSonerTissotFB}, we assume that in an appropriate coordinate system, the optimal stopping region is the \textit{epigraph} of a function $f^{\diamond}$.
+In other words, stopping occurs the first time the underlying process lies above the boundary $f^{\diamond}$. } Consequently, the hitting time of $f^{\diamond}$ is optimal for \eqref{eq:OS0}.
+Hence, we can restrict the set of stopping times in \eqref{eq:OS0} to hitting times of boundaries.
+Namely,